IPIS-XieLei/CNTSeg/README.md

 CNTSeg is the code for the following papers.
 Please cite the papers if you use it.

 - Xie L, Huang J, Yu J, et al. Cntseg: A multimodal deep-learning-based network for cranial nerves tract segmentation[J].
 Medical Image Analysis, 2023, 86: 102766.
 - CNTSeg-v2: An Arbitrary-Modal Fusion Network for Cranial Nerves Tract Segmentation.
-Submitted to IEEE TMI.
+Submitted to Medical Image Analysis.